hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step2-install.md

 As part of the installation there will be two Pods started in the new `kubeless` namespace on your Kubernetes cluster.

 - The _Kubeless_ controller deployment will watch for function objects to be created.
-- The _Kubeless_ ui deployment serves up a browser based dashboard showing the functions
+- The _Kubeless_ UI deployment serves up a browser-based dashboard showing the functions

 Observe the availability of each deployment as they progress from 0 to 1: